 In 2016, the Board of Trustees of the Anderson Foundation partnered with the Toledo Community Foundation to release a special funding opportunity to area nonprofit organizations providing services that are aligned with the goals of Aspire.
 Parent University received a grant through this opportunity for our All in for Kindergarten initiative.

 The Toledo Lucas County Public Library provides information, education and technology to help the community live, learn and grow.
 TLCPL partners with Parent University to provide programming for all ages.

 The Friendly Center

 The Friendly Center has a wide range of services and programs to support the many needs within our community.
 These programs are designed to empower our neighbors in North Toledo with resources to enhance their lives.

-Parent University values the we’ve partnership created with The Friendly Center, and continue to work with them to offer “Health By Choice” classes since the first class in October 2015, as well as adding a “growing Healthy Food & Families” class in the fall and partnering for our “Family Resource Fair in June 2016.
+Parent University values the partnership created with The Friendly Center, and continue to work with them to offer classes for parents and families.

 ACT Against Violence: Parents Raising Safe Kids